 Irenaeus was the first Christian writer to list all four Gospels as authoritative for the church.
 He said that through them “the tradition of the apostles, manifest in the whole world, is present in every church to be perceived by all who wish to see the truth.”

 Irenaeus testified to the church’s Trinitarian understanding of God’s nature long before the councils of Nicaea (325) and Constantinople (381) produced their traditional confessional creed.
-"Indeed in his various statements of faith there appear all the essentials of the Creed of Nicaea except its technical terms."4
+“In his various statements of faith there appear all the essentials of the Creed of Nicaea except its technical terms.”4

 Irenaeus believed that Jesus’ redemptive work in his Incarnation, perfect life, death and resurrection was a “Victory in Christ” over all of God’s enemies.
 He wrote: “[Christ] fought and was victorious…for he bound the strong man, liberated the weak, and by destroying sin endowed his creation with salvation.”

-Irenaeus’ legacy is his struggle to preserve and pass on the revelation of God that had been given to the apostles whom Christ chose.
-It’s no wonder both the Roman Catholic and Eastern Orthodox churches consider him among the special "saints" of the church and Catholics celebrate a memorial festival day in his honor each June 28th.
+Irenaeus’ legacy is his struggle to preserve and pass on the revelation of God that had been given to the apostles.
+It’s no wonder both the Roman Catholic and Eastern Orthodox churches consider him among the special “saints” of the church.
+Catholics celebrate a day in his honor each June 28.